saucelabs/sauce-docs/docs/dev/low-code.md

 <div>
   <div className="box boxwidetop card">
     <div className="container">
-    <h3>AutonomIQ Recorder</h3>
+    <h3>Low Code Recorder</h3>
-    <p>If you are new to AutonomIQ, or to testing in general, start with the AIQ Recorder.
+    <p>If you are new to Low Code, or to testing in general, start with the Low Code Recorder (previously known as the AutonomIQ Recorder).
     <ul>
     <li><a href="/dev/low-code/projects/test-cases/#using-the-recorder">Using the Recorder</a></li>
     <li><a href="/dev/low-code/projects/test-cases/#installing-the-recorder">Installing the Recorder</a></li>